Board of Regents

 Jeremy received the UW College of Engineering’s Diamond Award for Entrepreneurial Excellence in 2006, and the UW Computer Science & Engineering Alumni Achievement Award in 2011.
 He recently concluded a term as chair of the Technology Alliance, a civic organization formed by Bill Gates Sr. to encourage strategic approaches to education, research, and entrepreneurship in our state.

 UW College of Engineering Diamond Awards

-UW CSE has had ten recipients of the College of Engineering Diamond Awards.
+Ten Allen School alumni have received College of Engineering Diamond Awards.
 The Diamond Awards honors outstanding alumni and friends who have made significant contributions to the field of engineering in five categories: Distinguished Achievement in Academia, Distinguished Achievement in Industry, Entrepreneurial Excellence, Distinguished Service, and Early Career Achievement.

 - 2016: Ben Hindman ('07 BS)

 - 2012: Greg Badros ('00 Ph.D.), Anne Condon ('87 Ph.D.)